intel/SGX-TDX-DCAP-QuoteVerificationService/README.md

 Here, we assume that the [build prerequisites](#prerequisites-for-linux) are fulfilled.

 Execute ```./build.sh```.
+As the first argument you can provide path to QVL sources i.e. `./build.sh ../QVL` where `../QVL` is defualt.
 This script will build QVL, QVS and finally will create Docker Images for QVS and SSS.
 As a result it creates two docker images: ```qvs:latest``` and ```sss:latest```

 Script will build: